 I love potatoes for so many different reasons.
 They’re cheap, versatile, healthy, and full of flavor.
 They can be mashed, boiled, baked and fried – and the leftovers can be turned into something else entirely (potato pancakes!).
 I love that I can toss a potato in the oven and not do another thing to it and it turns into something wonderful!
 So it’s really no wonder that potatoes – in one form or another – are one of my favorite side dishes.

-This potato dish (known to some as Potato Oven) is very simple to make but looks as if you put a lot of effort into it.
+This potato dish is very simple to make but looks as if you put a lot of effort into it.
 It’s also quite versatile – you can add garlic, parmesan, shredded cheese or any number of herbs and spices.
 I usually dress it up if my main course is something simple, and keep the flavors simple if I don’t want the flavors to compete.
 Either way, the presentation itself makes it something worth serving!

 Preheat oven to 425 degrees.